kikeprime/KH-Save-Editor/README.md

 - It's heavily work in progress so expect issues.
 - Some fields aren't saved yet.
 KH2FM only saves the world, room and flag.
 - There are placeholder tabs that won't show anything.
 This isn't a bug, they just aren't implemented yet.
+- The KH1 minigame records can shift up if you unset then set a record.
+The method I use for KH2 might solve this when I port it back.